vpattonjr/gemini-xml-report/README.md

 # gemini-xml-reporter
-XML report for Gemini using junit-report-builder and code from gemini-json-reporter.
+XML report for Gemini using junit-report-builder and code from gemini-reporter-bamboo.
 This was built using code from gemini-json-reporter, much thanks to the devs who wrote that.
 This also uses junit-report-builder https://github.com/davidparsson/junit-report-builder

 I mainly created this because I needed and xml report format so that I may run the tests in Jenkins and keep track of pass, fails, and runtime.